 “My grandfather had developed the energy-chamber back in 1946 in order to grant super-powers to my father when he was a young man,” explained Bob.
 “Unfortunately, the original chamber exploded, killing my grandfather and crippling my father.
 Dad felt that I could be the ‘super-hero’ that he was unable to be, and subjected me to the energy-chamber from a young age, while having me trained in athletics.
 He planned for me to become a weapon against communist agents.
 When Superboy first appeared, he thought the Boy of Steel was stealing my thunder, and accelerated my power build-up so that I could expose and replace other heroes like Superboy, Plastic Man, or Robotman!”

 “I never shared my dad’s views about them, either,” said Bob.
 “Not really.
 But I still wanted the power he gave me.
-In 1968, I was finally ready to take on Superboy under the fanciful name of Pulsar, but with my dad directing me to fight him while also secretly sabotaging Superboy with red sun rays, it was a disaster. (*) I went to live with my mother after that, and my father died a year later, by which time my powers had completely worn off.
+In 1968, I was finally ready to take on Superboy under the fanciful name of Pulsar, but with my dad directing me to fight Superboy while also secretly sabotaging him with red sun rays, it was a disaster. (*) I went to live with my mother after that, and my father died a year later, by which time my powers had completely worn off.
 Over the last two decades, I’d hardly even thought about this crazy lab or my brief career as Pulsar — until now.”

 [(*) Editor’s note: See “The Main Event: Smallville, U.S.A.,” The New Adventures of Superboy #31 (July, 1982), which must take place in 1968, since the word “Pulsar” was coined in that year.]